-The Coconino and Tonto National Forests are home to the Fossil Creek Wild and Scenic River, known for its beautiful clear waters; magnificent fossil-like travertine rock formations; and diverse native fish, plants, and animals.
-The nearly 17-mile-long river is located in central Arizona on the Coconino and Tonto National Forests, approximately 100 miles from Phoenix.
+Fossil Creek’s abundant clear water flows year round, supporting magnificent fossil-like travertine rock formations and diverse native fish, plants, and animals.
+The nearly 17-mile-long river is located in central Arizona, within the Coconino and Tonto national forests, approximately 100 miles from Phoenix.